The Bauer Boucher Playwriting Awards

-The Bauer Boucher Playwriting Award, established in 2014 by Premiere Stages supporters W. John Bauer and Nancy Boucher, recognizes the work of one playwright each year from the Kean University student and alumni community.
-The Bauer Boucher Award supports Kean University writers with enhanced visibility, dramaturgical feedback, a cash award, and the opportunity to hear their play read out loud by an ensemble of professional actors.
+The Bauer Boucher Playwriting Awards, established in 2014 by Premiere Stages supporters W. John Bauer and Nancy Boucher, recognize the work of one Kean student and one Kean alumnus each year.
+The Bauer Boucher Awards support Kean University writers with enhanced visibility, dramaturgical feedback, a cash award, and the opportunity to hear their plays read out loud by an ensemble of professional actors.

 Premiere Stages accepts submissions for the Bauer Boucher each fall from any writers who are currently attending or have graduated from Kean University, and the Award-winning play is selected in January.
 After the submission window closes in December, the submissions are read by Premiere Stages staff and a select panel of playwrights, theatre professionals, and educators.
-The winning playwright receives a one-day developmental reading of a new play with a professional cast and director, an encore performance at a local community organization, and an award of $500.
+One current student will receive a $1000 award and one alumnus will receive a $2000 award; both will receive one-day developmental readings of their new plays with professional casts and directors.
 Additional playwrights may be selected as finalists and awarded $100.

 - Playwrights must be current students in good academic standing or graduates of Kean University.

 - Plays must be unpublished and have never received a professional production.

 - Scripts must be one-acts, full-length, or solo shows.

 - Scripts that are incomplete must contain at least 25 pages and attach a scene breakdown for the entire play.